-The main purpose of the Public Policy Committee is to:
+The main purpose of the Public Policy and Advocacy Committee is to:

 - Monitor and inform WOCNCB certified nurses about legislation, nursing licensure, and regulatory actions that affect or impact the roles of WOCNCB certified nurses and certification.

 - Educate state and federal legislators, regulators, and public about the key role WOCNCB certified nurses' play providing safe, cost effective and expert care, and

 - Empower public policy knowledge and activism among WOCNCB certificants

 Receive email updates from the Public Policy and Advocacy Committee.